Arcensoth/noita-challenge-buffet/README.md

 ### Cursed perks

-- Heartbreak: maximum health can no longer be increased
+- Heartbreak: maximum health cannot be increased
-- Midas Curse: gold is now deadly and must be avoided
+- Bane of Midas: gold is deadly and must be avoided

 ## Developer notes